WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 in next week's follow-up article.
 My apologies, please hold on for part two!

-#### Solution 3b variation: Reduce Arrival Rate via back-pressure

-It would be fantastic to be able to enforce a reduction in the `Arrival Rate` side of our equation for all customers.
-I have already mentioned three of ways to do it.

-1. The filtering approach, e.g. Akamai's denial-of-service filtering service.
-2. A credit/token/admission system, which (ideally!) is much more difficult to overload than the system that it protects.
-3. Load shedding plus some kind of "I am overloaded" response.

-Unfortunately, the "I am overloaded" style of load shedding doesn't guarantee a lower `Arrival Rate`.
-The customer probably does not have to wait before trying to re-enter the service queue.
-Impolite customers can still overload the system.

-There is a technique that can force customer `Arrival Rate` to slow
-down: "back-pressure".
-It's a technique that must be comprehensively designed into a system to be effective.
-Back-pressure is the technique that Wallaroo uses to avoid overload.
-The next section discusses how back-pressure was designed for & implemented by Wallaroo.
+## Back-Pressure force customers to reduce their Arrival Rate

+TCP's sliding window is a example of a back-pressure mechanism.
+When the window is zero, the receiver is telling the sender, "I am overloaded.
+You must stop sending now.
+I will tell you when you can send more."

+To be most effective, back-pressure must be built into a system, from end to end.
+Wallaroo's back-pressure mechanisms will propagate a back-pressure signal that warns of a slow sink all the way back to Wallaroo's data sources.
+Next week's follow-up to this article will detail how those back-pressure mechanisms work.
+Thanks for reading!
+I hope you'll read again next week.

 ## More material on how to deal with overload

+Here are some articles & presentations that you might find useful places to learn more.
 If you were to read only two items to learn more about handling overload, my recommendations are:

 1. Fred Hebert's blog, especially Fred Hebert's "Queues Don't Fix Overload" which is linked below.
 I love his illustrations with